 Outside of the currently known reserve/resource, the mineral exploration potential for the San Martín Mine are very good.
 Parts of the known vein splays beyond the historically mined areas also represent good exploration targets for additional resource tonnage.
 The concession areas contain many veins and targets for exploration and the QP considers there to be reasonable potential of discovering new veins and extensions, besides those that are currently known.
 An exploration budget has been developed for 2018 and discussed in the following section.

 26.1 Exploration Program

-Exploration budgets for San Martín are approved for 8,000 meters of drilling during 2018.
-Table 26-1 summarizes the planned 2018exploration budget for San Martín.
+Exploration budgets for San Martín are approved for 6,000 meters of drilling for 2020 year.
+Table 26-1 summarizes the planned 2020 exploration budget for San Martín.